devCarrentine/mapandreas-sampgdk-invoke/README.md

 - ### Doesn't compile, gives an error.
 - Look at the second line of mapandreas.cpp.
 Make sure you put the path to sampgdk in your compilation settings.
 Otherwise change this path to your own.
 - ### It compiles, but it doesn't work.
 What to do?
 - Make sure that you have loaded the mapandreas plugin into the plugins folder and connected it in the server settings.
-Check the filterscripts folder, there should be a file SAfull.hmap.
+Check the scriptfiles folder, there should be a file SAfull.hmap.
 Otherwise, download it from the official repository.